OpenNews/srccon-work/tickets.md

 By focusing on practitioners whose work is most affected [by the themes we’re tackling](/sessions), we hope that SRCCON:WORK can be an incubator for long-term projects and ideas that people can take back to nurture more inclusive, responsive spaces in their newsrooms.

-The form is open until October 18.
+The form is open through October 18.
 After that, we will review entries and notify everyone before the end of October.
 If invited to attend, you will have the chance to purchase a ticket for $195, plus fees.

 ## Financial assistance